meerita/utilcss/README.md

 ## Usage

+You can read an introductory [article about the Utilitarian CSS Methodology](http://minid.net/2019/04/07/the-css-utilitarian-methodology/) to learn how to build with this new approach.

 Once you have imported all the files into your main `styles.scss` you can open `config_css.scss` in order to start activating all the CSS properties you need for your project.
 You can start with the basic one, `display`, by searching the variable `$config-display` and change its value to `true`:

 <pre>